casualGamer-dev/Nuon/doc/HACKING/WritingTests.md

 ### Running particular subtests

-The Tor unit tests are divided into separate programs and a couple of bundled unit test programs.
+The Nuon unit tests are divided into separate programs and a couple of bundled unit test programs.

 Separate programs are easy.
 For example, to run the memwipe tests in